puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/cluster-administration/node-shutdown.md

 For example, if `shutdownGracePeriod=30s`, and `shutdownGracePeriodCriticalPods=10s`, kubelet will delay the node shutdown by 30 seconds.
-During the shutdown, the first 20 (30-10) seconds would be reserved for gracefully terminating normal pods, and the last 10 seconds would be reserved for terminating [critical pods](/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/#marking-pod-as-critical).
+During the shutdown, the first 20 (30-10) seconds would be reserved for gracefully terminating pods, and the last 10 seconds would be reserved for terminating [critical pods](/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/#marking-pod-as-critical).

 {{< note >}}